 Methods

-A multi-centre cohort study was designed (data from January 2016 to December 2020), including eight high volume oesophago-gastric centres.
+A multi-centre cohort study (data from January 2016 to December 2020) including eight high volume oesophago-gastric centres.
 We included adult patients admitted with oesophageal perforation and managed as an inpatient for more than 24 hours.
-Data were then split into a train and test sets in a ratio of 3:1.
+Data were split into a train and test sets in a ratio of 3:1.
 90-day mortality model training was performed using random forest, support-vector machines, and logistic regression with and without elastic net regularisation.
 Model performance was assessed on test data sets using receiver operating characteristics and area under the curve (AUC).
-Chronological analysis was performed by examining each patient journey timepoint with reference to symptom onset
+Chronological analysis was performed by examining each patient journey timepoint with reference to symptom onset.

 Findings

-Data were collected for 369 patients with a 90-day mortality rate of 18.9%.
+Data were collected for 369 patients with a 90-day mortality of 18.9%.
 Patients treated conservatively, endoscopically, surgically, or with combined approaches had 90-day mortalities of 24.1%, 23.7%, 8.7%, and 18.2%, respectively.
 After data pre-processing mortality prediction was possible with a high area under curve (>0.8) with most modelling methodologies.
-The predictive variables for mortality after selection were Charlson comorbidity index, haemoglobin count, leucocyte count, creatinine levels, cause of perforation, presence of cancer, hospital transfer, CT findings, whether a contrast swallow was performed, and the intervention type.
+The predictive variables for mortality were Charlson comorbidity index, haemoglobin count, leucocyte count, creatinine levels, cause of perforation, presence of cancer, hospital transfer, CT findings, whether a contrast swallow was performed, and the intervention type.
 Stepwise interval model showed that time to diagnosis was the most significant contributor to mortality.

 Interpretation

-This large multi-centre study including eight high volume oesophago-gastric surgical centres was able to establish with a centralised service for the management of oesophageal perforation the 90-day mortality is 18.9%.
+This large multi-centre study demonstrated that with a centralised service for the management of oesophageal perforation the 90-day mortality was 18.9%.
 Future investigation must seek to validate the developed mortality risk model, and to identify key areas for change that may reduce 90-day mortality further.

 Funding